LuisVArce/Regression_Project/README.md

 Data Dictionary

 Columns	and Description
-bedroom_count	The number of bedrooms bath_count	The number of bathrooms finished_sq_feet	Square footage of property home_value	Property tax value dollar amount
+- bedroom_count:	The number of bedrooms
+- bath_count:	The number of bathrooms
+- finished_sq_feet:	Square footage of property
+- home_value:	Property tax value dollar amount
 All converted to floats

 ### To Reconstruct this Project